 Sekimoto goes for a lariat, Suzuki ducks and they both hit each other with one.
 Suzuki slaps Sekimoto’s chest, backing him down which allows him to hit Suzuki with another lariat.
 He pins Suzuki, and gets a nearfall.
 Sekimoto screams to hype himself up, goes for a lariat but Suzuki again counters.
 Both men counter each other until Sekimoto locks Suzuki in a German suplex set up and hits him with one.
 He bridges for the pin and wins the match that way, in less than 13 minutes.

 That third match is very different from the other two.
 Both men want and need this win, and not only for the two tournament points.
-He needs to prove to himself he can beat Suzuki, while Suzuki globally needs momentum back following his loss of the Strong Heavyweight title.
-Sekimoto is the one gaining the upper hand, not even winning with his actual finisher in quick fashion.
+Sekimoto needs to prove to himself he can beat Suzuki, while Suzuki globally needs momentum back following his loss of the Strong Heavyweight title.
+Sekimoto is the one gaining the upper hand, winning in quick fashion.

 That would be Suzuki’s only loss of the tournament, as he would go on to make the Strong Climb final, meeting Daichi Hashimoto there in a rematch to claim both the Strong Climb tournament and the title… Which he would win, kicking off his second reign as champion.